Living with myeloma

 Different professionals are available to help:

-OTs can look at how well you manage with your normal activities.
+An occupational therapist is someone who can check how well you manage normal activities and offer solutions if you are having any problems.
 They come to your home to see if any changes can be made to help you cope more easily.

-Marie Curie nurses also help with symptom control, and care for people approaching the end of their lives in their own homes.
+Marie Curie nurses can help with symptom control, and care for people approaching the end of their lives in their own homes.
+They may also be called palliative care nurses.
 Your GP or hospital specialist nurse can usually arrange for a palliative care nurse to visit you.

 Mobility problems

 If myeloma means that it is difficult for you to move around easily, you may need specialist equipment or people to help you in your daily life.
-The following organisations, services and schemes may useful:
+The following organisations and schemes may be helpful:

 • British Red Cross